Anxiety

 The research linking IU and anxiety in autism

-The association between IU and anxiety in autistic people is large (r ≈ 0.62) — a substantial relationship, bigger than many predictors in psychology research.
-IU doesn't just correlate with anxiety; it appears to be a plausible mechanism through which anxiety develops and is maintained.
+The association between IU and anxiety in autistic people is large (r ≈ 0.62), bigger than many predictors in psychology research.
+IU appears to be a plausible mechanism through which anxiety develops and is maintained, not just a correlate.

 This connects to how autistic anxiety looks different.
-Many autism-distinct anxiety patterns — specific sensory fears, fear of change, social confusion, worries about losing access to a special interest — map directly onto intolerance of uncertainty.
-They're about the "what if" and the "I don't know what's going to happen," and standard anxiety questionnaires may miss them entirely.
+Many autism-distinct anxiety patterns: specific sensory fears, fear of change, social confusion, worries about losing access to a special interest, all map directly onto intolerance of uncertainty.
+Standard anxiety questionnaires may miss them entirely.

 Why routines matter so much (and why it isn't "rigidity")

 Parents already know that routines help their autistic child.
 The IU research explains why: routines are prediction machines.
 When the child knows exactly what happens next, the uncertainty-driven threat response doesn't activate.
-The routine isn't a rigid preference; it's an anxiety management strategy, often an unconscious one.
+The routine is an anxiety management strategy, often an unconscious one.

-The National Autistic Society notes that a change in routine, such as taking a different route to school due to roadworks, can be distressing, and describes how predictability supports emotional regulation.
-This isn't the child being inflexible for the sake of it.
-It's the child's nervous system saying "I need to know what's coming next in order to feel safe."
+The National Autistic Society notes that a change in routine can be distressing and describes how predictability supports emotional regulation.
+The child's nervous system needs to know what's coming next in order to feel safe.

-This reframing matters because it changes adult responses.
-If you understand routine-dependence as anxiety management, you stop trying to "build flexibility" by deliberately introducing changes (which is often recommended but can backfire badly for high-IU children).
-Instead, you maintain predictability as a baseline and introduce manageable uncertainty slowly, with scaffolding.
+This reframing changes adult responses.
+Routine-dependence understood as anxiety management means you stop trying to "build flexibility" by deliberately introducing changes, which can backfire badly for high-IU children.
+Instead, maintain predictability as a baseline and introduce manageable uncertainty slowly, with scaffolding.

 How IU connects to sensory processing and meltdowns

-IU doesn't operate in isolation.
 Sensory hyperreactivity, IU, and anxiety are tightly intercorrelated in autistic children: the sensory environment is unpredictable, unpredictability is intolerable, and that intolerance drives anxiety.
-When a child covers their ears in a noisy environment, it's not just the noise — it's partly the uncertainty of when the noise will happen, how loud it will be, and whether they can escape it.
+When a child covers their ears in a noisy environment, it's partly the uncertainty of when the noise will happen, how loud it will be, and whether they can escape it.

 This also connects to meltdowns and shutdowns.
 When stress accumulates over a day filled with micro-uncertainties, each unpredicted event adds to the load.
-The meltdown at 4pm isn't about the last thing that happened; it's about six hours of uncertainty that the child's system couldn't process.
+The meltdown at 4pm is about six hours of uncertainty the child's system couldn't process.

 The CUES programme: targeting IU directly

-If IU is driving so much of your child's anxiety, the obvious question is whether you can target it directly.
 The CUES programme (Coping with Uncertainty in Everyday Situations) is a parent-mediated group intervention designed to increase autistic children's tolerance of uncertain situations.
-A feasibility trial with 50 families (all children meeting the clinical threshold for at least one anxiety disorder) found good attendance and acceptability, supporting the case for a fully powered effectiveness trial.
+A feasibility trial with 50 families found good attendance and acceptability, supporting the case for a fully powered effectiveness trial.

-CUES is still at the feasibility stage, so it would be premature to call it proven.
-But the approach — teaching children and parents to gradually tolerate uncertainty through structured, supportive exposure — fills a gap that standard CBT for autistic children doesn't always address.
+CUES is still at the feasibility stage.
+But the approach: teaching children and parents to gradually tolerate uncertainty through structured, supportive exposure, fills a gap that standard CBT for autistic children doesn't always address.

 What helps in daily life

-• Prepare for changes explicitly.
-If the route to school will be different, talk about it the night before, draw a map, drive the new route once at the weekend.
+- Prepare for changes explicitly.
+If the route to school will be different, talk about it the night before.
 If there's a substitute teacher, let the child know in advance and give them one concrete thing to expect.
-The goal is to replace "unknown" with "known but different."
+Replace "unknown" with "known but different."

-• Be careful with "maybe," "we'll see," and "it depends."
-These phrases are uncertainty bombs.
-Where you can, replace them with concrete information: "we're going to the park at 2pm unless it's raining, and if it's raining we'll do X instead."
-Even if the answer is "I don't know yet," naming the timeframe for when you will know gives the child something to hold onto.
+- Be careful with "maybe," "we'll see," and "it depends."
+These phrases land as uncertainty bombs.
+Replace with concrete information where you can: "we're going to the park at 2pm unless it's raining, and if it's raining we'll do X instead."
+Even if the answer is "I don't know yet," naming when you will know gives the child something to hold onto.

-• Build tolerance gradually.
+- Build tolerance gradually.
 Small, supported doses of manageable uncertainty, with the child knowing they can cope because you've helped them cope before.
-This is the principle behind the CUES programme, and you can apply it informally: introduce one small change within a predictable framework, celebrate the coping, and build from there.
+Introduce one small change within a predictable framework, celebrate the coping, and build from there.